Nicholas Rossi: Education and sexual imposition conviction

-Later in 2008, Alahverdian, under the name Nicholas Rossi, was convicted of public indecency and sexual imposition for the incident at Sinclair Community College, and was required to register as a sex offender.
+Later in 2008, Rossi was convicted of public indecency and sexual imposition for the second incident at Sinclair Community College, and was required to register as a sex offender.
 He filed a motion for a retrial based on a newly surfaced Myspace post allegedly written by the victim, which claimed that she had lied about the incident.
 At an evidentiary hearing in 2011, a computer forensics expert testified "with 90% certainty" that the post had been altered or fabricated entirely.
 The motion for retrial was dismissed by the reviewing judge.

-For a short period of time, Alahverdian studied comparative literature in extension program classes offered by Harvard University.
+For a short period of time, Rossi studied comparative literature in extension program classes offered by Harvard University.
 He did not graduate: in 2012, he was "administratively withdrawn" from the course when the university learned of his sex offender status.
-Despite this, Alahverdian claimed to be a "Harvard scholar, political scientist and sociologist".
+Despite this, Rossi claimed to be a "Harvard scholar, political scientist and sociologist".

-After Alahverdian failed to overturn his sex offender conviction, "he became a men's rights figurehead for radicalized people" who claim they are unable to get romantic or sexual partners despite desiring them—often referred to as incels.
-Despite having no legal qualifications, Alahverdian provided legal advice to A Voice for Men, an extremist website that the SPLC labeled as a hate group.
-Alahverdian ignored the requirement to register as a sex offender in multiple states.
+After Rossi failed to overturn his sex offender conviction, "he became a men's rights figurehead for radicalized people" who claim they are unable to get romantic or sexual partners despite desiring them—often referred to as incels.
+Despite having no legal qualifications, Rossi provided legal advice to AV4M, a right-wing extremist website that the SPLC labeled as a hate group.
+Rossi ignored the requirement to register as a sex offender in multiple states.

 In April 2013, he sued Sinclair Community College, Dayton Municipal Court, and multiple others in the Southern Ohio United States District Court for making "serious, life-altering false allegations" and claimed he was deprived of a jury trial.
 This suit was dismissed by judge Thomas M. Rose on August 12, 2013.
-Alahverdian also sued his victim, accusing her of libel as she had described him as "crazy".
-Alahverdian's claim was found to be without merit in 2014.
-Alahverdian wrote an essay in which he named and blamed his victim for ruining his "goals and aspirations", comparing the victim's actions to the September 11 attacks.
+Rossi also sued his victim, accusing her of libel as she had described him as "crazy".
+Rossi's claim was found to be without merit in 2014.
+Rossi wrote an essay on Medium in 2015 called "My Personal 911", which he named and blamed his victim for ruining his "goals and aspirations", comparing the victim's actions to the September 11 attacks.